cmhollins2022/Tone-identifier/README.md

 The program will utilize the MERRIAM-WEBSTER'S COLLEGIATE® THESAURUS API, and will cross reference other words in order to identify if a word is either "positive" or "negative".
 Probably between 5 or 6 passes.
 (In terms of the synonyms cross-reference)

-Possible application of machine learning as well. (
+Possible application of machine learning as well.
+(Predicted